tbpaolini/imgconceal/README.md

                              hidden (files specified first have priority when trying to hide).
-The default behavior is to overwrite the existing previously hidden files, to avoid that add the '--apend' option.
+The default behavior is to overwrite the existing previously hidden files, to avoid that add the '--append' option.
   -i, --input=IMAGE          Path to the cover image (the JPEG or PNG file
                              where to hide another file).
 Please use the '--output' option to specify where to save the